isomerpages/moe-rgps/pages/P1 Checklist.md

 received a complimentary car decal before will not be issued another one.
 <br>
 <br>Purchase of additional car decal at $10 each, can be done at the General
 Office during the school term.
+No sales of car decal on the orientation day.
 Payment is by cash or QR code at our <strong>General Office</strong>.</p>
 <p></p>
 </td>
 </tr>